IN A FEW WORDS

 So what you’ll find here is a diversity of foods, but you won’t find showy ingredients.
 No caviar (gross anyways) or food I can’t even pronounce.

 Think simple yummy meals made by locals rather than dishes served at five-star restaurants in touristy cities.
 I’ll skip the $25 vanilla beans and stick with vanilla extract instead.
 The fanciest thing about my spices is that they’re organic because it’s a healthier option.

 Although I love when a meal comes together quickly I also love when I spend half the day in my kitchen to create a delicious dinner for my family.
 Variety is the spice of life and is healthy for you, too.
 Be ADVENTUROUS!
 Try new foods.
 Life is too short to only have apples and peanut butter & jelly.

-Go on a tasting adventure around the world with me through your own kitchen!
+Go on a tasting adventure around the world through your own kitchen!

 - The Home page always has the latest recipe on top.
 The top menu bar, aka main menu, is static and will be visible as you’re scrolling down.
 It comes in handy for quick selections no matter where you are.

-Jas shares her home with her husband Rob, a fire investigator by day (and sometimes at night) with a side job of being Jas’ taste tester and with their two furry friends who always compete for that job.
+I share my home with my husband Rob, a fire investigator by day (and sometimes at night) with a side job of being my taste tester and with our two furry friends who always compete for that job.